 Why might a supplier evaluation risk rating decline?

-A supplier’s financial stability is significant in supplier evaluation risk rating.
+A supplier’s financial stability is significant in the SER rating.
 If a supplier is not financially stable, they may be less able to meet your needs or fulfill their contractual obligations.

 History of performance